swilliams11/apigee-proxy-for-oidc/proxied-oidc/bundle-oidc-okta-1/README.md

-# The Proxy for the Okta OIDC Provider
+# The Proxy for the Auth0 OIDC Provider

-This is the Apigee proxy for the Okta Identity provider.
+This is the Apigee proxy for the Auth0 Identity provider.

 Actually this bundle proxies:
- - the Okta tenant
+ - the Auth0 tenant
  - an echo service